-Probiotics support healthy bacteria throughout the body, including in the vagina.
-Probiotics may help prevent some vaginal infections, especially yeast.
+Probiotics support healthy bacteria throughout the human body, including in the vagina.
+They may also help prevent some vaginal infections, especially yeast infections.

 - dead skin

-Very tight-fitting clothing is a common culprit.
-That includes some shapewear.
-Fecal matter that travels to the vagina can cause infections and odors, so avoid clothing that encourages this spread.
+Very tight-fitting clothing, including some shapewear, is often responsible for trapping these.
+Fecal matter that reaches the vagina can cause infections and odors, so it is important to avoid clothing that encourages this spread.
 This includes tight-fitting thong underwear.

-Breathable cotton is the best choice for women concerned about vaginal odor.
-Cotton is less likely to hold moisture close to the vagina.
-This makes it more difficult for bacteria and other sources of odor to accumulate and produce a strong smell.
+Breathable cotton is the best choice for those with concerns about vaginal odor, as it is less likely to hold moisture close to the vagina.
+This makes it more difficult for bacteria and other sources of odor to build up and produce a strong smell.

-Very sugary foods can trigger an overgrowth of yeast, altering the odor of the vagina.
+Consuming sugary foods can trigger an overgrowth of yeast, which can strengthen the odor of the vagina.

-There's little scientific research supporting the use of any specific food to change the smell of the vagina.
-Some anecdotal evidence suggests that some sweet-smelling foods, such as watermelon, apple, and celery, might help.
+No research is available that supports the use of any specific food to change the smell of the vagina.
+However, some anecdotal evidence suggests that consuming sweet-smelling foods such as watermelon, apple, and celery might help.

-It's also important to drink plenty of water.
+Females should also try to drink plenty of water.
 Remaining well-hydrated prevents bacterial overgrowth.
-It can also prevent sweat from smelling bad, resulting in less pronounced vaginal odor.
+It can also prevent sweat from smelling irregular, resulting in a less pronounced vaginal odor.